-Several unexpected setbacks, including the pandemic, resulted in delays with completing the work, and a time extension was processed on April 25, 2022, allowing the Pis up to one additional year (to June 30, 2023) to develop the final deliverables.
+Several unexpected setbacks, including the pandemic, resulted in delays with completing the work, and a time extension was processed on April 25, 2022, allowing the PIs up to one additional year (to June 30, 2023) to develop the final deliverables.
 Thus, final project deliverables and a CRA are expected in 2023.

 EMC-2019-005: Sediment Monitoring and Fish Habitat – San Vicente Accelerated Wood Recruitment

 Member Short gave a brief project update at the August 2, 2022 EMC meeting.
 This project has been impacted at several points by wildfire, the pandemic, and other factors outside of the researchers’ control.
 Two watersheds to be studied in Santa Cruz County burned in the CZU Lightning Complex and the Timber Harvest Plan (THP), a critical component of the research, could no longer be efficiently pursued.
-After several discussions with Board staff, EMC members, and the Pis, it was determined that the project could not be completed within the timeframe allowed by the contract.
+After several discussions with Board staff, EMC members, and the PIs, it was determined that the project could not be completed within the timeframe allowed by the contract.
 Board staff Dr. Wolf reported at the September 28, 2022 EMC meeting that approximately $9000 was distributed for equipment, but that the remaining funds reverted on June 30, 2022, and had to be disencumbered.

 Member Short reported that CGS would continue with a modified study.
-While no longer be a formal EMC project, a revised THP has been approved and is being operated on now, and the researchers will provide more results to the EMC in the future on this new research endeavor.
+While it would no longer be a formal EMC project, a revised THP has been approved and is being operated on now, and the researchers will provide more results to the EMC in the future on this new research endeavor.
 To date, the Accelerated Wood Recruitment (AWR) component of the approved THP was implemented and completed in Big Creek in phases from summer through late fall 2022.
 Pre-project implementation cross-section and long profile surveys were completed within three select monitoring reaches within the project area and within two selected control reaches within Deadman Gulch.
 Various hydrologic monitoring instruments have been installed within the project area including a rain gauge and multiple pressure transducers in Big Creek and Deadman Gulch.
 Photo monitoring locations have been set along with time-lapse game cameras at project monitoring reach and control locations.
 Post-AWR implementation, a large wood inventory was completed.
 During spring and summer 2022 the drone LiDAR and photogrammetry surveys were completed prior to the AWR tree felling.
 The drone LiDAR contractor is working with CGS on data quality, reporting, and final delivery of pertinent datasets.
 A series of significant winter storm events have and continue to impact the project area.
 Post-storm impacts will be evaluated when possible and the standard AWR project monitoring survey activities, along with sub-canopy drone-based photogrammetry are planned for summer 2023.

 EMC-2021-003: Evaluating Response of Native Pollinators

-Funding was encumbered on this project on June 30, 2022, and work started on this project thereafter; as such, no publications of presentations occurred in 2022.
+Funding was encumbered on this project on June 30, 2022, and work started on this project thereafter; as such, no publications or presentations occurred in 2022.
 Member Dr. Michael Jones volunteered to act as project liaison at the September 28, 2022 meeting.
 Principal Investigator Dr. James Rivers reported that graduate student Megan Sampognaro joined the research team and this project will serve as the basis for her as a Master’s of Science thesis in the College of Forestry at Oregon State University.

 POTENTIAL EMC PROJECT IMPACTS TO REGULATIONS